dilawar/PlotDigitizer/README.md

 $ plotdigitizer --help
 ```

-## Usage
+## Preparing image

-First, remove all text from the image, leave only axis and the plot.
+Crop the image such that most of the text (if any) is removed.
 I use
 `gthumb` utility.
 You can also use imagemagick or gimp.

 Following image is from MacFadden and Koshland, PNAS 1990 after trimming.
 One